Do you know the true cost of poor network management?

 It’s difficult to put a dollar amount on these outcomes.
 But it can be much easier to prevent and plan to protect your network and your customers’ best interests now than have to deal with the fallout from a breach or other incident.

 We work with our clients and advocate in general for taking cues from the regulated industries such as finance and healthcare and adopting a mindset of responsible stewardship for your network and your customers’ information.
 This involves regular monitoring of your systems, refreshing outdated operating systems, applications and policies.
-(For an example of how badly outdated operating systems can impact your business, review the 2014 Heartbleed virus).
+(For an example of how badly outdated operating systems can impact your business, look no farther than the damage done by the Heartbleed virus).

 Activities such as an annual technology review and refresh, updated best practices and policies that cover BYOD and social media use by employees all should have a place on your organization’s annual calendar and January is as good a month as any to mark it off.